ffledgling/blog/_posts/2018-09-12-python-imports-i.markdown

 It works!
 But what did we do here?
 We create a `TmpFinder` object, which knows how to look for and load files in `/tmp/modules/` , we then add this to the list of meta path objects.

 The objects are iterated over and asked if they know how to find and load a module every time an `import` statement for said module is issued.
 See how our debug print statements kick in and leave a trail of breadcrumbs for us to follow? `find_module` is invoked, followed by `load_module` just as specified in the importer protocol.
-None of this surprising or special of course, if you've read PEP-302 or the earlier discussion, Python is just doing what it says on the tin.
+None of this is surprising or special of course, if you've read PEP-302 or followed the earlier discussion, Python is just doing what it says on the tin.
 The point of this exercise is just to make the protocol more tangible.
 For completeness sake, let's see what happens when we *don't* find a module:

 ```
 In [7]: import notspam